AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/MasterParentID.md

 AttributeType.MasterParentID Property
 =====================================
-AutomationML 2.1 APIGets the ID of the master attributes parent instance, if this is a mirror Attribute object.
+Gets the ID of the master attributes parent instance, if this is a mirror Attribute object.
 If it is not a mirror, `null` is returned.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)